 2. PORTER-CABLE 895PK, Fixed/Plunge Base Kit, 12-Amp, 2-1/4 HP

-- Soft-starting 12-amp motor features full-time electronic feedback that maintains motor speed through the...
+- Soft-starting, 12 Amp motor of PORTER-CABLE router features full-time electronic feedback that maintains motor...

 The Porter-Cable 895PK is a toned-down version of the Triton TRA001.
 The hardware is not that much noteworthy since many other routers have such hardware.
 However, since the router has a double base that acts as both a fixed and a plunge router, it deserves a second place on the list.

 One of the first things you should consider when buying something mechanical like a wood router is the power behind the motor, and it is useful when you think of the 895PK.
 The tool has a 12 Amp soft-start engine with electronic feedback, which will help you maintain a steady speed throughout your most robust operations.